AngeloGalav/image-processing-and-computer-vision/2023-02-27 - Solving correspondences, Lenses 1.md

 ### Rectification
 What people do in practice is to convert _epipolar geometry_ to _standard geometry_ (Rectification / Warping / __Homography__)
-- Warp the images as if they were acquired through a standard geometry (horizontal and collinear conjugate epipolar lines) (epipolar liners aligned and parallel)
+- _Warp_ the images as if they were acquired _through a standard geometry_ (=> __horizontal and collinear conjugate epipolar lines__)
-- Compute and _apply to both images_ a _transformation_ (i.e. homography) known as rectification.
+	- Compute and _apply to both images_ a _transformation_ (i.e. __homography__) known as rectification.
-In this way, the transformation transforms the images as if the image planes were completely aligned.
+In this way, the transformation transforms the images as if the image planes were completely aligned, and we can use stereo matching.

 This is done so that the would look like if the image planes and the cameras' optical axes were perfectly aligned.
 ### Stereo Correspondence